 Young Adult (teen)

 Young Adult literature is a genre that is separate from children’s literature.
 It emerged in the twentieth century when teenagers became a powerful force of the economy in the 1930s and gained prominence in the 1960s.
-The term “young adult literature” is inherently amorphous, for its constituent terms “young adult” and “literature” are dynamic, changing as culture and society – which provide their co context – change.
+The term “young adult literature” is inherently amorphous, for its constituent terms “young adult” and “literature” are dynamic, changing as culture and society – which provide their context – change.
 When the term first found common usage in the late 1960s, it referred to realistic fiction that was set in the real (as opposed to imaged), contemporary world and addressed problems, issues, and life circumstances of interest to young readers aged approximately 12 to 18.
-Though once dismissed as a genre consisting of little more than problem novels and romances, young adult literature has the mid-1990’s, come of age as literature — literature that welcomes artistic innovation, experimentation, and risk-taking. ,
+Though once dismissed as a genre consisting of little more than problem novels and romances, young adult literature has since the mid-1990’s, come of age as literature — literature that welcomes artistic innovation, experimentation, and risk-taking.

 As society changes, so do young adult materials.
 Not everything will be to everyone’s liking, and different individuals and families have different values.
 The reader’s advisory sources listed below are suggestions which may or may not be appropriate to your family.
 The use of library resources and materials by library guests is an individual matter.
 Responsibility for children’s and teen’s use of library resources and materials rests with their parents or legal guardians.

-Tween (probably ages 9 to 12)
+Tweens (probably ages 9 to 12)

 Reading materials for tweens presents its own challenge.
-Readers may re reluctant to read children’s books and may prefer items from the teen areas; their parents may prefer items from the children’s collection.
+Readers may be reluctant to read children’s books and may prefer items from the teen areas; their parents may prefer items from the children’s collection.
 The suggested reader’s advisory sites below may help families select materials that are most appropriate for the guest’s family.
 The use of library resources and materials by library guests is an individual matter.
 Responsibility for children’s and teen’s use of library resources and materials rests with their parents or legal guardians.

 Children (birth to 12)